Painless Stochastic Gradient: Interpolation, Line-Search, and Convergence Rates: Experiments

 \subsection{Multi-class classification using deep networks}

 We benchmark the convergence rate and generalization performance of our line-search methods on standard deep learning experiments.
 We consider non-convex minimization for multi-class classification using deep network models on the MNIST, CIFAR10, and CIFAR100 datasets.
 Our experimental choices follow the setup in Luo et al.~\cite{luo2019adaptive}.
 For MNIST, we use a $1$ hidden-layer multi-layer perceptron (MLP) of width $1000$.
 For CIFAR10 and CIFAR100, we experiment with the standard image-classification architectures: ResNet-34~\cite{he2016deep} and DenseNet-121~\cite{huang2017densely}.
+We note that promising empirical results for a variety of line-search methods related to those used in our experiments have previously been reported for the CIFAR10 and CIFAR100 datasets for a variety of architectures~\cite{truong2018backtracking}.
 We also compare to the best performing constant step-size SGD with the step-size selected by grid search.

 From Figure~\ref{fig:deep}, we observe that: (i) SGD with Armijo line-search consistently leads to the best performance in terms of both the training loss and test accuracy.
 It also converges to a good solution \emph{much} faster when compared to the other methods. (ii) The performance of SGD with line-search and Polyak momentum is always better than ``tuned'' constant step-size SGD and Adam, whereas that of SGD with Goldstein line-search is competitive across datasets.
-We omit Nesterov + Armijo as it unstable and diverges and omit SEG since it resulted in slower convergence and worse performance.
+We omit Nesterov + Armijo as it is unstable and diverges and omit SEG since it resulted in slower convergence and worse performance.

 We also verify that our line-search methods do not lead to excessive backtracking and function evaluations.
 Figure~\ref{fig:time-step} (right) shows the cost per iteration for the above experiments.
 Our line-searches methods are only marginally slower than Adam and converge much faster.
 In practice, we observed SGD+Armijo uses only one additional function evaluation on average.
 Figure~\ref{fig:time-step} (left) shows the evolution of step-sizes for SGD+Armijo in our experiments.
 For deep neural networks, SGD+Armijo automatically finds a step-size schedule resembling cosine-annealing~\cite{loshchilov2016sgdr}.
 In Appendix~\ref{app:experiments-robustness-computation}, we evaluate and compare the hyper-parameter sensitivity of Adam, constant step-size SGD, and SGD with Armijo line-search on CIFAR10 with ResNet-34.
 While SGD is sensitive to the choice of the step-size, the performance of SGD with Armijo line-search is robust to the value of $c$ in the ${[0.1,0.5}]$ range.
 There is virtually no effect of $\eta_\text{max}$, since the correct range of step-sizes is found in early iterations.